-I'm interested in evolutionary decision-making, supply chains, purchasing, interoperability, resiliency, the composition of trust, and creating efficiencies that work for individuals at scale .
+I'm interested in evolutionary decision-making, supply chains, purchasing, interoperability, resiliency, symmetries, the composition of trust, and at-scale efficiencies.

-I approach this from a system of systems perspective based in particle physics research, and using total population health and supply chain concepts.
+I approach this from a system of systems perspective based on particle physics research and incorporating total population health and supply chain concepts.

 I am part of the original Supply Chain Interoperability Specification (SCIS) thought leadership and research team.
-SCIS is a collaboration between the Department of Commerce - National Institute of Standards and Technology (NIST), Saint Joseph's University, New Mexico State University, and ANITI - University of Toulouse, and Helpful.
+The SCIS platform of platforms began a collaboration between the Department of Commerce - National Institute of Standards and Technology (NIST), Saint Joseph's University, New Mexico State University, and ANITI - University of Toulouse, and Helpful.